benburrill/halt_is_defeat/README.rst

 `<examples/max.hid>`_, and takes command-line arguments so you can easily play around with different inputs.

-*What time-traveling algorithms can you come up with?*
+*What time-traveling algorithms can YOU come up with?*

 Other features
 ==============